OpenVPN/openvpn3-linux/docs/coding-style.md

 - Indenting is 4 spaces.
 - Line length less than 78 chars as much as possible.
 - Ensure readability, don't be worried adding spaces and blank lines.
-- Using the C++11 mandatory.
-Do not use newer features if not available or functional with compilers only supporting C++11.
+- Using the C++17 mandatory.
+Do not use newer features if not available or functional with compilers only supporting C++17.
-- Use C++11 features and constructs over older C++ and C standards.
+- Use C++17 features and constructs over older C++ and C standards.

+Please use `clang-format` using this project's `.clang-format` configuration.
+This ensures the formatting is quite consistent.
+Currently clang-format version 19 is used for this project.

 Naming conventions